- The cost of one bottle of water from a vending machine is equivalent to the cost of drinking 8 glasses of tap water every day for a year.

 When wipes of any type get flushed, they can get caught and cause clogs and sewer back-ups.
 If wipes reach lift stations that help to convey wastewater towards the treatment plant, they can jam the lift station machinery .
 The wipes can cause sewer back-ups in your home and result in increased maintenance and the necessary purchase and installment of grinder pumps.
 These costs, borne by our customers, can be avoided.
 Please, put wipes of any kind in the trash.

 Being outside is good for your physically as well as mentally, and Carvins Cove Natural Reserve is a beautiful space to enjoy nature.
 Before you visit, please make sure that you are award of the steps we are taking to ensure the safety of our guests.
-Due to COVID-19 social distancing requirements, there are some changes to the amenities and hours of operation at the Boat Landing.
+Due to COVID-19 social distancing requirements, there are some changes to the amenities at the Boat Landing.

 Please read our Carvins Cove pages for up to date links and information before you visit, and now more than ever, please love the park gently.